awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/vpc-interface-add.md

 1. For **Name**, specify a name for your VPC interface\.
 The name of the VPC interface must be unique within the flow\.

+1. For **Network interface type**, specify the type of network adapter that you want MediaConnect to use on this interface\.
+If you don't set this value, it defaults to **ENA**\.
+**Note**
+You can add only one EFA VPC interface to a particular flow\.
+There is no limit for ENA VPC interfaces\.

 1. For **Role ARN**, specify the Amazon Resource Name \(ARN\) of the role that you created when you set up MediaConnect as a trusted service\.

 1. For **VPC**, choose the ID of the VPC that you want to use\.